epam/ai-dial-client-python/README.md

 )
 ```

-If you already have relative URL like `files/...`, you can use it as well:
+If you already have a relative URL like `files/...`, you can use it as well:

 ```python
 relative_url = "files/test-bucket/some-relative-path/my-file.txt"
 sync_client.files.upload(url=relative_url, ...)
 ```

-or absolute URL:
+You can also use an absolute URL:

 ```python
 absolute_url = "http://dial.core/v1/files/test-bucket/some-relative-path/my-file.txt"
 sync_client.files.upload(url=absolute_url, ...)
 ```

-If you will provide invalid URL to the function, it will raise `InvalidDialURLException`.
+**Note**, that an invalid URL provided to the function, will raise an `InvalidDialURLException` exception.

-### Uploading files
+### Uploading Files

+Use `upload()` to add files into your storage bucket:

 ```python
 with open("./some-local-file.txt", "rb") as file: